HOME WISE Uranium Project > Radiation >

 Submit comments by September 8, 2005.

-> View BfS release June 16, 2005 external link (in German)
+> View BfS release June 16, 2005 (in German)

-> Download Leitlinien Strahlenschutz external link (in German)
+> Download Leitlinien Strahlenschutz (in German)

 ICRP releases draft Foundation Documents for comment